-The key is to be prepared and react appropriately if something goes wrong.
+The key is to be prepared and react accordingly (and appropriately!) when something does go wrong.

 Lessons Learned From Event Planning Failures

-It’s important not to have tunnel vision and to learn from all the events you plan.
+It’s important to learn from all the events you plan.

 Fireworks can add that WOW factor to your event, but what happens when they don’t go off as planned?